Paper Submission and Key Dates

 - It is up to the discretion of the PCs and SPCs to look at the supplementary files, and the SPCs and PCs reserve the right to judge the quality of the paper solely on the basis of the 9 pages.

-Visit the SDM18 Conference Submission Site at Microsoft Submission CMT submission site (link will be provided at a later date) to submit.
+Visit the SDM18 Conference Submission Site at Microsoft Submission CMT submission site (https://cmt3.research.microsoft.com/SDM2018) to submit.
 At this website you will be able to upload your PDF file and select a Primary Subject Area for your paper.
 You should also select as many Secondary Areas as your paper fits.

 These selections are important to the review process and must be done with care.
 Note that papers may be reallocated to a more appropriate subject area if need be at the discretion of the program chairs.